Tostti/scripts-for-wazuh/README.md

-# scripts-for-wazuh
+# Scripts for wazuh
-Custom scripts made for using with Wazuh.
+This folder contains custom scripts to use with wazuh.
 These are not official scripts, use them under your own risk.